 A record number of Chinese mainland investors have set up companies in the Hong Kong Special Administrative Region (SAR).
-As per annual survey report by the Census and Statistics Department of Hong Kong SAR, the number of mainland Chinese subsidiaries in Hong Kong increased from 789 in 2010 to 957 in 2014.
-Mainland China companies accounted for the fourth largest number of regional head quarter companies established in Hong Kong.
-Among local offices established in Hong Kong, mainland China accounted for the second highest number.
+As per annual survey report by the Census and Statistics Department of Hong Kong SAR, the number of mainland Chinese subsidiaries in Hong Kong increased from 1591 in 2018 to 1799 in 2019.
+Mainland China companies accounted for the first largest number of regional head quarter companies established in Hong Kong.

 What draws China’s outbound investments to Hong Kong?Chinese companies prefer to route their regional and international investment through Hong Kong.
 As much as the geographical proximity, low tax regime, simple taxation framework and corruption free governance are attractive, there are other key factors that attract mainland enterprises to Hong Kong.

 1. Hong Kong is a mature fund raising platformRaising capital through IPO is a lucrative means to expand operations for Mainland Chinese companies.
-By the end of 2014, 642 companies from the mainland had floated their shares in Hong Kong, among which 97 were from Shanghai.
 Hong Kong ranks second in Asia in terms of market capitalisation.
 It is of interest to note that Hong Kong is increasingly becoming a key offshore Renminbi (RMB) centre, where Chinese companies can issue Dim Sum bonds to raise funds.
 With growth in RMB bonds, loans and equity products, Hong Kong’s significance as a RMB financing market is growing.
 There is no restriction of capital movement.
 It is an international financial centre offering diverse financing channels and comprehensive international financial expertise.
 This facilitates easy capital management for Chinese enterprises, which otherwise face tight regulatory barriers at home.
 As an international financial centre with many decades of experience servicing international businesses, service providers in Hong Kong have vast international experience in company structuring, IPO, taxation and financing.